-According to FL participant types and distribution, FL can be categorized into \textit{cross-device} FL and \textit{cross-silo} FL.
+According to FL participant types and distribution, FL can be categorized into \textit{cross-device} and \textit{cross-silo} FL.
 The cross-device FL scenario involves a large number of clients typically with limited processing power and unreliable communication links~\cite{kairouz2021advances}.
-Unlike cross-device FL, cross-silo FL participants are usually organizations (\eg, financial and medical institutions) with sufficient computing resources, connected by wide-area networks (WANs), and provisioned with large volumes of datasets, typically housed in geo-distributed data centers~\cite{kairouz2021advances}.
+Unlike cross-device FL, cross-silo FL participants are usually organizations (\eg, medical institutions) with sufficient computing resources, connected by WANs, typically housed in geo-distributed data centers~\cite{kairouz2021advances}.

 A cross-silo FL system involves a server and $n$ clients.\footnote{The ``server'' and ``clients'' are logical roles in cross-silo FL.
-The ``server'' indicates the organization who orchestrates the FL training and aggregates model weights.
-The ``clients'' are participant organizations performing training on their local data.} Each client $i$ has a local dataset $D_i$, $i=1, \dots, n$.
+The ``server'' indicates the organization who orchestrates the learning and aggregates weights.
+The ``clients'' are organizations performing training on local data.} Each client $i$ possesses a local dataset $D_i$.
 In each communication round $t$, the activities of the server and the clients can be divided into the following phases: 1) \textit{Download phase}: The server broadcasts the global model $W_t$ to all clients.
-The download time for client $i$ is $T_{download}(i)$.
+The download time for client $i$ is denoted as $T_\text{download}(i)$.
 2) \textit{Training phase}: Each client $i$ receives the global model $W_t$ as the initial model $W^i_{t+1}$, and performs several iterations of local training on its local dataset.
-Client $i$'s training time is defined as $T_{train}(i)$.
+Client $i$'s training time is defined as $T_\text{train}(i)$.
 3) \textit{Upload phase}: After local training, each client $i$ uploads its model weights $W_{t+1}^i$ to the server, which has a single sink and multiple sources.
-The upload time is $T_{upload}(i)$.
-4) \textit{Aggregation phase}: The server aggregates the received local models using a pre-defined aggregation algorithm.
+The upload time is $T_\text{upload}(i)$.
+4) \textit{Aggregation phase}: The server aggregates the received local models using a predefined aggregation algorithm.
 For example, FedAvg~\cite{mcmahan2017communication} and FedProx~\cite{li2020federatedmlsys} use a weighted average to update the global model: $W_{t+1} = \sum_{i} \frac{|D_i|}{\sum_{i}|D_i|} W_{t+1}^i$.
 Many other algorithms also aggregate linearly~\cite{li2023revisiting, deng2022improving}.